rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 * Any set is a strict subset to all of its ancestors.
 * The ancestors of a set are strictly related to each other.
 * A set either has one or more ancestors, ex-or none at all.
-* A set either has a parent set, ex-or the set is a root set.
+* A set either has a parent, ex-or the set is a root.
 * A strict setup has no loops and no cycles.
 * A non-empty strict setup always has one or more root sets.
-* A set that has a parent set also has a root set.
+* A set that has a parent also has a root set.

 <!-- ======================================================================= -->
-## derived statements
+## remarks

 **CLARIFICATION**
 The sets of ancestor/descendant sets may be defined as follows: